 Not all travel insurance policies are created equal.
 This means that if you don’t want to pay too much, you can opt for a more basic plan that costs less.
 This means the maximum amounts you can claim in each category will be lower.
 You also won’t receive coverage in certain areas such as pre-existing health conditions.

-Getting covered for a week long trip costs the same amount as one or two touristy souvenir tshirts.
-And you’ll probably look better without the tshirts anyway.
-But it’s important to make sure you’re getting the right coverage even if it’s for a short trip, so head on over to MoneySmart’s Travel Insurance Comparison Page for a fast and effective way to get your travel insurance needs sorted.
+Getting travel insurance for a week long trip costs the same amount as one or two touristy souvenir t-shirts.
+And you’ll probably look better without the t-shirts anyway.

-Do you ever travel without travel insurance?
+Do you believe in travel insurance?
 Let us know in the comments!